michaelhunter555/stansberry-assignment/README.md

-Take home assignment given to my Stansberry Research.
+Take home assignment given to me by Stansberry Research.

 In the end they ghosted 👻👻👻 me after promising to give me feedback after submission.